Black Hills State University: Academics

 Black Hills State University is organized into three colleges: the College of Liberal Arts, the College of Business and Natural Sciences, and the College of Education and Behavioral Sciences.
 The university offers a number of degrees to students including over 120 majors and minors, 8 master's degree programs, 7 associate degree programs, and 17 pre-professional programs.

 College of Liberal Arts

 The College of Liberal Arts is divided into two Schools: the School of Arts and Humanities and the School of Math and Social Sciences.
-The mission of the College of Liberal Arts is to prepare undergraduate students for public school teaching, graduate school, law school, or many other occupations with degrees in Graphic Design and Communication, Music, Mass Communication, American Indian Studies, Political Science, and History.
+The mission of the College of Liberal Arts is to prepare undergraduate students for public school teaching, graduate school, law school, or other occupations with degrees in graphic design and communication, music, mass communication, American Indian studies, political science, and history.
 The college also offers services for students such as the Writing Assistance Center and the Math Assistance Center.
-These experiences develop valuable skills in critical thinking, analysis, synthesis, the use of scientific method and oral and written communications as well as a greater understanding and appreciation for different cultures and international issues.
-Along with classroom instruction, the college fosters research and other creative activities between faculty and students through mentored research and creative work.

-The college supports alliances that form bridges to the outside community through its Center for American Indian Studies (CAIS) and Center for Conservation of Biological Resources (CCBR).
+The college supports outreach through its Center for American Indian Studies (CAIS) and Center for Conservation of Biological Resources (CCBR).
 Finally, the college contributes to the progress of the university, serves the needs of relevant disciplines and professions, and enhances the quality of life in our state and region through service activities.